Exploring Homogeneous and Heterogeneous Consistent Label Associations for Unsupervised Visible-Infrared Person ReID: Introduction

-\begin{itemize} \item We propose a MULT module that considers instance-level context structures to provide homogeneous and heterogeneous structurally consistent cross-modality pseudo-label associations for network training. \item We design a straightforward plug-and-play OCLR module for learning cross-memory self-consistency online, alleviating the impact of noisy labels while mitigating the modality-gap. \item Experiments on SYSU-MM01 and RegDB datasets demonstrate our method outperforms existing USL-VI-ReID methods, and our MULT generates higher-quality label associations than other methods.
+\item We propose a MULT module that considers instance-level context structures to provide homogeneous and heterogeneous consistent cross-modality pseudo-label associations for network training.
+The generated pseudo-labels exhibit cross-modality alignment while containing rich intra-modality information.

+\item We design a straightforward plug-and-play OCLR module for learning cross-memory self-consistency online, coupled with an AMIRL framework that fully exploits the supervision signals from MULT.
+The OCLR module effectively alleviates the side-effects of the noisy labels while mitigating the modality-gap.

+\item Extensive experimental results demonstrate the effectiveness of the proposed method, showing higher-quality label associations across-modality instances, and superior recognition performances to state-of-the-art USL-VI-ReID methods on SYSU-MM01 and RegDB datasets.

 \end{itemize}